yurinsky/yurinsky.github.com/README.md

 # yurinsky.github.com
-Respository for DevOps module at MIT
+Respository for DevOps module at MIT and web page